SitePen/dgrid/doc/components/mixins/Selection.md

 `extended` | The default mode; allows multiple selection via keyboard modifiers (Shift to select ranges, Ctrl/Cmd to select/deselect multiple separate rows).
 Clicks or keypresses without holding Shift or Ctrl/Cmd will select only the current target.
 `multiple` | Like `extended`, except that clicks or keypresses without holding Shift or Ctrl/Cmd will add to the existing selection.
 `single` | Allows only one row to be selected at a time.
-`toggle` | (New in 0.3.7) Toggles the selected state of the row being acted upon; useful for touch input.
+`toggle` | Toggles the selected state of the row being acted upon; useful for touch input.
 `none` | Does not allow direct selection of rows via keyboard or mouse events, but still allows selection via direct API calls, or via a [Selector](Selector.md) column.

 ### Implementing a Custom Selection Mode

-As of dgrid 0.3.7, adding support for a custom selection mode is as simple as adding a single method.
+Adding support for a custom selection mode is as simple as adding a single method.
 For example, to add support for a custom mode named `mymode`, implement a method named `_mymodeSelectionHandler`.
 This method receives 2 arguments: the event object, and the target that is being selected (a dgrid row or cell element, depending on whether Selection or [CellSelection](CellSelection.md) is being used).
 The method should call `this.select` as appropriate based on the details of the event.